pod5/pod5.github.io/README.md

 and it will generate the metadata for the podcast feed.
 It will not upload it.

-To get metadata about pods in a standardised way, use:
+To get generate metadata about pods in a standardised way, use:

 ```
+  rake pod_stats html JGORegExpBuilder JTSImageViewController NBThemeConfig
-  rake pod_stats JGORegExpBuilder JTSImageViewController NBThemeConfig
+  rake pod_stats tweet JGORegExpBuilder JTSImageViewController NBThemeConfig
 ```

-It will output to the terminal.
+It will output to the terminal and add the relevant output to your pasteboard.

 To automate uploading, add a `.s3cfg` to the project root, and use